hoodiegrimmel/Graph-Theory-Project/Report/Random_Graphs_Report.md

 The experimental data lines up pretty well with theory.
 For n = 200, the theoretical threshold is p* ≈ 0.0265 and we see the transition happening around p ≈ 0.04.
 The ratio is about 1.2-1.5x which makes sense because the theoretical threshold is asymptotic (n → ∞) and we're working with finite graphs.

 The connectivity threshold is honestly the most satisfying one because the math is so clean.
-Below the threshold you almost surely have lonely vertices floating around with no friends.
+Below the threshold you almost surely have isolated vertices.
 Above the threshold everyone's connected.
-Very wholesome.

 ---